lazazael/zet/20220104183900/README.md

 * `cd - ` : change to previous dir
 * `htop` - best version of top, the terminal task manager

+If we type cd followed by nothing, cd will change the working directory to our home directory.

     #bash